-The better charge controllers or solar controller used in solar charging systems are able to handle battery charging using a pulse width technology.
+The better CHARGE CONTROLLERS or SOLAR CONTROLLERS used in solar charging systems are able to handle battery charging using a pulse width technology.
 The voltage is held at the desired value during the acceptance phase but the current is turned on only long enough to provide the required charge current.
 The voltage is reduced in the float stage and current is turned on only long enough to maintain the float voltage.

 Bulk Charge Voltage

-The Bulk Charge Voltage of typical liquid electrolyte batteries should be about 14.4 VDC; AGM batteries about 14.2 VDC; gel cell batteries about 14.1 VDC.
-There is no one correct voltage for all types of batteries.
+The Bulk Charge Voltage of typical liquid electrolyte batteries should be about 14.4 VDC; AGM BATTERIES about 14.2 VDC; gel cell batteries about 14.1 VDC.
+There is no single correct voltage for all types of batteries.
 Incorrect voltages will limit battery performance and useful life.
-Check your battery manufacturers specification and recommendations.
+Check your battery manufacturer's specifications and recommendations.

 The Float Voltage settings should hold the batteries at a level high enough to maintain a full charge, but not so high as to cause excessive "gassing" which will "boil off" electrolyte.
 For a 12 volt liquid electrolyte battery at rest, a voltage of 13.2 -13.4 is normally appropriate; gel cells are typically maintained between 12.9 and 13.1.
 If the batteries are being used while in the float stage, slightly higher settings may be required.